Let’s focus on the Writing section of the IELTS exam. This post will guide you through the structure of the two writing tasks of the IELTS test.

-You’ll get concrete advice on how to manage your time during the test, how the different versions of the IELTS test treat their respective writing sections, and our secret of how to start improving your writing abilities immediately.
-Finally, learn how to get your best results with GlobalExam’s authentic IELTS preparation program.
+You will get practical advice on how to manage your time during the test, how the different versions of the IELTS test treat their respective writing sections, and our secret to start improving your writing skills immediately.
+Finally, you will learn how to get your best results with GlobalExam’s authentic IELTS preparation program.

 Read these tips carefully and in no time, you’ll be on your way to breezing through the IELTS writing tasks and become a master of the written word!

-Now, while the Writing sections include a short writing task and a longer task in both versions, keep in mind that they differ slightly depending on the version.
+Writing sections include a short writing task and a longer task in both versions.
+Keep in mind that they differ slightly depending on the version.

 - In the IELTS Academic version, Task 1 asks you to describe a graph, table, map, or diagram.
 You’ll need to either describe or explain data, describe a process, or detail an event.
 Task 2 involves writing an essay to defend your opinion on a given topic.

 - For the IELTS General Training version, you have to write a letter in Task 1 to solve a problem or request assistance in a situation from real life.
-For Task 2, you need to present your point of view on a common-interest topic in the form of a lengthier, more developed essay.
+For Task 2, you need to present your point of view on a common-interest topic.
+The format of your essay should be in the form of a lengthier, more developed essay.

-Once you are familiar with how the Writing section is structured and timed, it’s time to look at how to work on your English writing abilities to maximize your chances of success.
+Once you are familiar with how the Writing section is structured and timed, it’s time to look at how to work on your English writing abilities to maximize your chances to drive the road to success.

 One good way to start fine-tuning your writing skills may not be obvious: start reading!
 That’s right, if you read and study high-quality written material in various forms, you’ll immediately notice how good writing should be structured.
 Newspapers, short articles, academic textbooks, and general-interest magazines are all real-life examples of authentic written texts in English that you can easily find either online or on paper.